domptail/Used-Cars/README.md

 - Price,
 - Year,
 - Mileage,
-- Color
+- Color,
-- Automatic or Manual transmission
+- Transmission (Automatic or Manual),
-- Trim, etc.)
+- Trim,
+- HP (based on the year and trim).

 Some characteristics (e.g., color and transmission) are directly available on the first page of results of cars.com but not carmax.com.